Drag and Drop

 To customize the creation process of the item that is being dropped, override the createNode method.

 The default implementation of the createNode method is very sophisticated and minimizes the effort that is necessary to customize node dropping behavior.
-We’d recommend to try to configure the NodeDropInputMode properties and override the auxiliary methods like getNodeLayout first to achieve the desired behavior before resorting to override this method.
+We’d recommend trying to configure the NodeDropInputMode properties and override the auxiliary methods like getNodeLayout first to achieve the desired behavior before resorting to override this method.
 Even then it is probably wise to let the derived class call the super method to let it perform the actual node creation first and then apply the desired customizations to the created node instead of implementing the whole process yourself.

 An example for an application that uses the NodeDropInputMode to drag nodes from a palette and drop them into the GraphComponent is the Drag and Drop